What is Polish pottery?

 The artistic value of the pottery is matched by the superior quality which has brought Ceramika many prestigious awards, medals and recognitions at national and international levels.
-Accolades include: "Teraz Polska" Warsaw 1993, Gold Star, Madrid 1996, Excellent Polish Exporter, Warsaw 1999, "The most exquisite wedding table" Ambiente fair 1999 Frank¬furt am Main, Eurolider 1999, Warsaw 2000, Ultimate Quality, New York 2000.
+Accolades include: 'Honorary Prize of the President of the City of Boleslawiec 2018', 'Bronze Cross of Merit of the President of the republic of Poland 2017', Oscar Polish Cooperative Society 2016'.

 Since the company was established, it has balanced a rich tradition of pottery-making while introducing contemporary styles.
 New motifs, created by the owner herself, have won recognition among both Polish and foreign customers and the regional handicraft nature of Vena's products has been confirmed by certificates from the Warsaw National Artistic and Ethnographic Commission.

-At present almost all of their production is exported to the USA, Germany, England and Italy.
+At present almost all their production is exported to the USA, Germany, England and Italy.
 Keeping in mind that the quality of the factories products is a key factor in their company's reputation, they continually strive to improve the quality of products at each stage of the production cycle.

-For over 20 years, the "Manufaktura" Sp.
+For over 25 years, the "Manufaktura" Sp.
 J. Smoleński & Zwierz Stone Pottery Factory in Bolesławiec has promoted Bolesławiec pottery round the world.
 Manual manufacturing based on a traditional technology on the one hand and openness to new decorative elements and co-operation with artists on the other hand make "Manufaktura"a trend-setter viewed as one of the most important producers of Bolesławiec pottery.